 In this Genki Insurance review, I will lift the lid on what Genki is really like and whether you should trust them as your travel insurance provider.

 Let’s jump in!

-Genki Insurance Review – What Is Genki Insurance?
+Genki Insurance Review – Who Is Genki Insurance?

-Genki is a travel insurance company that offers quality travel medical insurance for an affordable price.
+Genki is a one way travel insurance company that offers quality travel medical insurance for an affordable price.

 Genki is primarily targeted toward digital nomads, long-term travelers and remote workers.

 They offer transparent travel insurance plans and allow you to signup almost anywhere in the world.
 The plans run on a monthly subscription so you can signup and are billed each month automatically.